recaptime-dev/legal-policies/docs/staff/code-of-conduct.md

 ```

 As a community maintainer or squad member, you should be a example of not only following our
-community code of conduct, but also.
+community code of conduct, but also follow our staff-specific code of conduct.

-## Using a `crew.recaptime.eu.org` address
+## Using a `crew.recaptime.dev` address

-Your use of your `crew.recaptime.eu.org` address (as well as its Staff SSO account through Microsoft 365) is governed by our [SSO ToS][sso-tos].
+Your use of your `crew.recaptime.dev` address (as well as its Staff SSO account through
+Microsoft Entra ID and/or Google Workspace/Cloud Identity) is governed by our [SSO ToS][sso-tos].

 [sso-tos]: https://docs.google.com/document/d/14Gnk2EyTEU95dDGu_iozxuw6cKBhX0MQ7HmanvOnY1U/edit?usp=sharing